-Salicylic acid is available as a paint, cream, plaster, tape, or patch that you put on the wart.
+Salicylic acid to remove warts is available in many forms.
+These may include a liquid, gel, pad, or patch that you put on the wart.
 Be sure to read and follow the instructions that come with the medicine, or follow your doctor's instructions.
 Salicylic acid may take weeks to months to cure a wart.

-Before applying salicylic acid, soak the wart in water to help loosen and soften skin.
-This helps the medicine penetrate the skin more easily.
+This helps help loosen and soften the skin so the medicine can penetrate the skin more easily.

 With repeated application, salicylic acid causes the wart tissue to become soft so that it can be rubbed off easily.

 - Remove dead tissue daily or once or twice a week.

 Carefully use a file or as instructed on the medicine package.
 Dead tissue contains living wart virus, so dispose of the dead skin carefully.
 The file will also have living wart virus on it, so throw it away after using it to avoid spreading the virus.

 - Stop using the medicine for 2 to 3 days if the area becomes too tender.